worklifebeyond/wlb-be-test/users_api.md

 The Users service has :

 * RESTful endpoints for user registration, verification, and login.
+* RESTful endpoints for CRUD, search, find-by-id, and find-by-user-id operations of blog posts.
-* RESTful endpoints for CRUD operations of blog posts, likes, comments, and sub comments.
+* RESTful endpoints for Create and Delete operations of likes, comments, and sub comments.
 * JSON formatted response.

 &nbsp;